yieldmo/style-guide/README.md

 # Yieldmo JavaScript Style Guide() {

-*Style guide for (and by) the engineers @ Yieldmo.
-A mostly reasonable approach to JavaScript inspired by Airbnb*
+*A mostly reasonable approach to JavaScript inspired by Airbnb*

 [For the ES6-inclusive guide click here](es6/).